Note: Programs meeting some, but not all, of our current funding priorities are still encouraged to complete an initial inquiry form.

 We have learned that many people have received emails from “Doris Buffett” stating the email recipient has been selected to receive a large sum of money.
 Please be advised that this type of email is a phishing scheme that did not originate with Doris Buffett or the Sunshine Lady Foundation.
 For more information about online safety and how to report these incidents go to https://www.usa.gov/online-safety.

-The Sunshine Lady Foundation makes two types of grants: Program Grants and Micro Grants.
+The Sunshine Lady Foundation makes the following types of grants: Program Grants, Micro Grants, Tuition Grants, and Capital Investment Grants (described below).

 Program Grants are made to programs that apply through one of the two grantmaking cycles (Spring or Fall).
 Program Grant requests should support the annual budget of a qualifying higher education in prison or reentry program.
 Program grants are awarded on an annual- or multi-year basis.
 All eligible programs must follow the guidelines established for Program Grants.
 Learn more about the foundation's criteria and eligibility.